Domestic Violence Trials: When the Victim Refuses to Testify

 Defendant Can Take the Fifth

-Because the defendant has the right not to testify at trial, the prosecutor might have no way to disprove reasonable alternative explanations that do not involve the defendant committing a crime.
+Because the defendant has the right not to testify at trial, the prosecutor might have no way to disprove reasonable alternative explanations that don't involve the defendant committing a crime.
 Under these circumstances, a defendant is legally entitled to the judge declaring the defendant not guilty without the jury even getting the opportunity to decide the verdict.

 Talk to a Lawyer